microsoft/entref-spring-boot/CONTRIBUTING.md

 - Software Versions (whichever software is relevant to your issue i.e. Java, Node.js, etc.)
 - Clear description of issue
 - Detailed steps how to reproduce the issue
-- Solutions you tried to fix it and/or relevant links to potential solutions
+- Attempted solutions you have tried and/or relevant links to potential solutions
 - Do you plan on fixing this yourself or not?

 Do you have a feature request?
 Include the following information in your issue:
-- Detailed desription of feature
+- Detailed description of feature
-- What value will this bring to this project
+- What value will this bring to this project?
-- Are you going to add this feature or not?
+- Whether you plan on adding this feature yourself or not

 ## Opening a PR
 Before we can accept a pull request from you, you'll need to sign a Contributor License Agreement (CLA).
-It is an automated process and you only need to do it once.
+It is an automated process and you will only need to sign the agreement once.

-To enable us to quickly review and accept your pull requests, always create one pull request per issue and link the issue in the pull request.
-Never merge multiple requests in one unless they have the same root cause.
-Avoid pure formatting changes to code that has not been modified otherwise.
-Pull requests should contain tests whenever possible.
+- In order to quickly review and accept your pull requests: create one pull request per issue and link the issue in the pull request.
+- Never merge multiple requests in one unless they have the same root cause.
+- Avoid pure formatting changes to code that have not been modified otherwise.
+- Pull requests should contain tests whenever possible.

 --
 This document is based off of the [`CONTRIBUTING.md`](https://github.com/Microsoft/vscode/blob/master/CONTRIBUTING.md) file in the [vscode](https://github.com/Microsoft/vscode) project.